- Community-sponsored events have the most impact when they bring citizens together who may not otherwise meet one another (Leroux & Bernadska, 2014).

 Benefits of Community Gatherings

-A small town of 25,000 residents held a series of free outdoor concerts in the town square.
-Two families who did not know each other sat next to one another on blankets and lawn chairs.
+A small town of 25,000 residents held a series of free outdoor concerts in its town square.
+Two families who did not know each other happened to sit next to one another on blankets and lawn chairs.
 The children began dancing to the music, and the parents started talking.
-During the conversation, the wives of the families realized their husbands both had similar health issues that required similar treatment.
+During casual conversation, which crossed into informal discussion of local health providers, the wives of the families realized their husbands both had similar health issues that required similar treatments.
 One of the fathers recently started a walking regime as part of his rehabilitation while the other father had slipped back into less healthy habits.
 The fathers agreed to stay in touch so they could begin walking together.
 They did so, and now the two fathers have progressed to the point of running with one another.
 The families also gather routinely to enjoy each other's company.
 This story is one example of how good public services can benefit the community, bring people closer together, and possibly improve overall community performance.

 How might your family benefit by improving overall community performance?